 Nevada Northern Railway's Locomotive 93 was delivered here, to the East Ely Yard, over 100 years ago.
 She is a heavy freight locomotive who spent most of her life hauling copper ore out of the mines and up to the smelter.
 Today she is in excellent working order and still hauls passengers on the same rails that she has used for over a century.

-Her crew is getting her ready for a long Saturday.
+Here, just before dawn, her crew is getting her ready for a long Saturday.
 She will work her way up and back down the mountain three times today.
-Her crew has lubricated hundreds of points, filled her tender with over 7000 gallons of water, and fired her boiler to 180 lbs/sq.in.
-In a few moments she will move out of the engine house to pick up around 5 tons of coal, then couple up to the passenger cars for a run through Robinson Canyon and up toward the old Ruth mining district.
+Her crew is lubricating hundreds of points, filling her tender with over 7000 gallons of water, and buiding presure in her boiler to 180 lbs/sq.in.
+Soon all of the preperations will be made, the daily safety tests will be complete, and she will move out of the engine house to pick up around 5 tons of coal, then couple up to the passenger cars for a run through Robinson Canyon and up toward the old Ruth mining district.

 This painting was awarded First Place at the Laguna Plein Painters Association "Pleins, Trains, Automobiles" show at the Forest and Ocean Gallery

 9 x 12 Oil on linen

 A snowstorm has settled into the mountains of Central Nevada on this cold winter evening.
 Here, the Nevada Northern Railway's main yard at East Ely is at the southern most tip of the Steptoe Valley.
 Just beyond the snowstorm is Saxton Peak.
 Further back in the mountains is the Ruth Mining District, home of one of the largest copper pits on the continent, and the reason this railyard is here.

 12c x 14 Oil on linen